superxc3/xcmkb/list of items/list of keyboards/40percent/piantor/readme.md

 ## User manual
 Connecting splits refer [here](https://github.com/superxc3/xcmkb/blob/main/list%20of%20items/list%20of%20keyboards/60percent/sofle/user%20manual.md#part-a-connect).
 You can utilise sofle manual.

-:warning: For rgb per key user, it is recommended to set the brightness to maximum of 50% only.
-Higher than that may experience unstable power supply to usb and keyboard will be disconnected from your pc.

 ## Key Remap
 Using QMK [VIA](https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/key%20remap.md).
 Corne is officially supported by VIA, hence auto-detected when you launch VIA.
 Common usage of VIA can refer [here](https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/via-guide.md).